 Define your wishes and necessities

-The 21st century brought us some fantastic consumption novelties but it also blurred the lines between wishes and necessities.
+The 21st century brought us some fantastic consumption novelties, but it also blurred the lines between wishes and necessities.

-Ubiquitous ads, peer pressure, and media manipulation now make us want things we neither need nor really care about.
+Ubiquitous ads, peer pressure, and media manipulation now make us want things we neither need nor care about.

-Nevertheless, our own minimalist mindset should define our genuine needs and wants.
 Everyone has different preferences, but there are numerous ways to delineate wishes and necessities.
 In this context, here are some characteristics to help you define your needs and wants.

 - Needs: you use it every day; it is essential to your job; it makes you happy long-term; it improves your mindfulness; it is an investment in yourself.

 - Wants: you didn’t know about it before you saw an ad; your friends tell you how great it is; you don’t know whether it adds value to your life; you already have something similar; you buy it because it’s cheap.

 Re-evaluate products a couple of months after buying them